 Bill Haas on course to defend Northern Trust Open title after third round 64

-Bill Haas is on course to defend his Northern Trust Open title after shooting a superb 64 to open a three-shot lead over the field heading into the final round.
+Bill Haas is on course to defend his Northern Trust Open title after shooting a superb 64 to open a three-shot lead.

 Haas, won who the event 12 months ago after beating Phil Mickelson and Keegan Bradley in a three-man play-off, did not drop a shot as he turned in a quite superlative display at Riviera Country Club on 'moving day'.